-Why Do Koi Fish Kiss Each Other?
+Why Do Koi Fish Look Like They Are Kissing?

 Koi fish are a species of freshwater fish that are popular in both Japan and China.
 They are known for their beautiful colors and patterns, and are often kept as pets.
+For more pond-care guidance, read Can Fin Rot Heal Itself? and review OATA: How to look after pond fish.

 Koi fish are known to be very social creatures, and they often form close bonds with other koi fish.
 One way that they express these bonds is by kissing each other.